-SG-1 succeeds, in portraying the drama of war without indulging in the more heavy-handed melodramatic approach used by Ronald Moore in Battlestar Galactica, and does it just as well, if not better.
+SG-1 and Atlantis too, succeeded, in portraying the drama of war without indulging in the more heavy-handed melodramatic approach used by Ronald Moore in Battlestar Galactica, and does it just as well, if not better.
 The three most important story arcs the series portrayed were memorably great.
 They told stories filled with menacing enemies, intrigue, action, adventure, mystery and lots of old-fashioned science fiction goodness enough for even the most demanding of fans.

 I do not mean to imply this series was perfect; it was not.
 Depending on the season there were sometimes as few as 2-3 episodes that were top notch.

-The story arcs, the Goa’uld arc, the Replicator arc, and the Ori arc were delightful in their compass and included other memorable fringe characters and elements that were also great and contributed to the series and helped make it better and more entertaining.
-Things like the Asgard, Anubis, and the Ancients helped flesh the series out by populating it with memorable characters and served to help make it more complex and exciting as well.
+The story arcs, the Goa’uld arc, the Replicator arc, the Ori arc, and later on Atlantis the Wraith arc were all engaging delightfully entertaining and included other memorable fringe characters and elements that were also great and contributed to the series and helped make it better and more fun.
+Things like the Asgard, Anubis, and the Ancients helped flesh out the series’ mythology populating it with memorable characters and served by adding to its complexity and excitement factor as well.

-Add to this the show’s signature touch of humor, and lighthearted, occasionally self-deprecating jokes, delivered by its lead character Jack O’Neill, whose statements often served as a device to let the viewer know the show is aware of how absurd this might be, but yes we’re going there.
+Add to this the show’s signature touch of humor, and lighthearted, occasionally self-deprecating jokes, delivered by its lead character Jack O’Neill, whose sometimes hilarious dialogue often served as a device to let the viewer know the show is aware of how absurd this might be, but yes we’re going there.

 This formula worked extremely well, serving to add balance to the show’s more dramatic moments, and helping to dispel the tension created by the steady diet of drama, in the form of killing and death, it portrayed.